cghiaus/ELECTRE_Tri/docs/tutorials/README.md

 __Tutorials__ are structured _learning_ experiences through a series of guided steps to solve a meaningful problem.
 Users actively engage with the material (_action_) aimed at helping them gain new knowledge and skills (_acquisition_).

-__Tutorials__ are _learning_ oriented.
-They are structured experiences that serve to  through guided steps,

-__Contents__
+__Contents:__

+- `base_profile.ipynb`: Tutorial on ELECTRE Tri analysis with explicitely defined base profiles.

+- `base_profile_pelectre.ipynb`: Tutorial on probabilsitic ELECTRE Tri analysis with explicitely defined base profiles.

+- `bldg_retrofit_base.ipynb`:  Tutorial on ELECTRE Tri analysis of energy retrofit of a building using base profiles for categories.

-`bldg_retrofit_base.ipynb` tutorial on energy retrofit of a building using base profiles for categories.
+- `bldg_retrofit_base_pelectre.ipynb`: Tutorial on probabilistic ELECTRE Tri analysis of energy retrofit of a building using base profiles for categories.

-`bldg_retrofit_level.ipynb` tutorial on energy retrofit of a building using extreme levels in order to find equidistant base profiles (and, consequently, the categories).
+- `bldg_retrofit_level.ipynb`: Tutorial on energy retrofit of a building using extreme levels in order to find equidistant base profiles (and, consequently, the categories).

-`simos_revised_tutorial.ipynb` tutorial for finding the weights of criteria.
+- `simos_revised_tutorial.ipynb`: Tutorial for finding the weights of criteria.

 # Bibliography
 Procida, D. (2017).
 Diátaxis documentation framework.
 URL https://diataxis.fr.